 Olympia

-Washington’s center of politics is also a hub for eclectic antiques shops.
+Washington’s center of politics is also a hub for eclectic antique shops.
 A handful of great options are located downtown in the shadow of the city’s Capitol Building.
 Peacock Vintage carries an array of mid-century tables, stereo cabinets, chairs, and accent pieces, while the Wiggle Room is packed with smaller collectibles, including imported china, elegant jewelry, and fine-art treasures from around the world.
 Larger shops with extensive and diverse inventories include Courtyard Antiques & Home and Lighthouse Antiques & Crafts.

 See Also: Perfect Olympia Weekend Itinerary